Save $25 When You Buy $50 Or More! December Sale Ends Soon!

-Amaryllis: If you receive a bulb, soil and pot in a 'ready-to-plant' kit, assemble it as directed (make sure that no more than half of the bulb is buried), water it really well to begin with (an hour in the sink, as above) and then water very sparingly afterwards until growth begins.
+Amaryllis: If you receive a bulb, soil and pot in a 'ready-to-plant' kit, assemble it as directed (make sure that no more than half of the actual bulb is buried), water it really well to begin with (an hour in the sink, as above) and then water very sparingly afterwards until growth begins.
 Once the stem is up, water regularly to keep the soil moist but never soggy.
 Place the pot in bright light and turn it frequently while the stalk is growing.
 Once the blossoms open, move the pot out of direct sunlight and away from sources of heat so that the blooms last longer.
 Generally, a bare-bulb amaryllis from a kit will begin to bloom about six weeks after its first watering.
-(Faster if the flower stalk was already up and growing when you got it.)
+(Faster if the flower stalk was already up and green when you got it.)

-You find lots of different variations on this theme in books and on the Internet.
 Or do what some bum on the street says for all I care!